Christmas is a time for chilly nights, Santa-sights, and sweet delights.

 Since they’re a natural part of our winter landscape, they have provided a cheap and easy way to decorate for the holidays, and still do today!

-Holly has been a major religious symbol for over 2000 years and continues today!
+Holly has been a major religious symbol for over 2000 years.
 The ancient Romans even associated holly with their Sun god, Saturn.

 Some believe holly to have held a major part in the Crucifixion of Christ—not just as a reminder but as an actual physical part of the event.